eadf/cpp_map.rs/README.md

 # cpp_map.rs
-A simple C++ map emulator for Rust.
+A simple C++ std::map emulator for Rust.
 Probably not useful for anyone.

-I needed a data structure that could emulate a C++ map, and it's pointer based interators.
+I needed a data structure that could emulate a C++ std::map, and it's pointer based interators.
 More specifically it needs to emulate the insertion position hint functionality as the keys I intend to use are not entirely transitive. i.e., searching for insertion position from the head or tail makes a big difference.

 I also needed to be able to replace the key of an already inserted item w/o altering the order. - Don't ask.

-The current implementation uses a double linked Vec list and it only supports linear search.
+The current implementation uses a double linked Vec list, and it only supports sequential search.

 ## License